benzman81/homebridge-nukiio/README.md

         ]
     }

-Doors with door latches: If you set "lock_action" and "unlock_action" both to "3" you get an accessory that shows always locked state and always does an unlatch.
+Doors with door latches: If you own a door with a door latch, than you can add the same lock twices.
+On the second entry you set "lock_action" and "unlock_action" to "3".
+This way you get an additional lock accessory that shows always locked state and always does an unlatch.
+The additional lock will not change its battery status to save bridge calls since the other lock will already show correct battery status.

 # Additional information
 The plugin uses the Nuki API of the bridge.
 The API token can be configured via the Nuki app when enabling the API.